self love

 Addiction, Emotional Pain, and Self Love

 It’s so common in addiction to allow emotional pain to continue because you feel like you’re a bad person, or undeserving.
-And if you’ve dragged out your addiction, it also hurts other other people which makes you feel even less deserving.
+And if you’ve dragged out your addiction, it also hurts other people which makes you feel even less deserving.
 Letting ourselves slowly go with poor health is a passive form of self harm, which is certainly not self love.

 What Is Self Love?